kevinhippert/ContractBot/Architecture.md

 If no topic with that identifier exists for the OnBehalfOf user, return a 403 HTTP status.
 Otherwise, return a 200.

+### `PUT api/rename-topic`

+Rename the given topic to a description specified by a user.

+Takes authentication, OnBehalfOf, and Topic query parameters:

+- User (e.g. `Frontend_1`)
+- Nonce
+- Hash
+- OnBehalfOf (e.g. `Calico_Seders`)
+- Topic (e.g. `DGQIn+5troxI`)
+- Description (e.g. `Conversation about the meaning of life`)

+If no topic with that identifier exists for the OnBehalfOf user, return a 403 HTTP status.
+Otherwise, return a 200.

 ### `POST api/add-query`